-Type of Policy: PCOB Operating Procedures Policy No. PCOB-2 Subject: POWERS AND DUTIES Approval: City County Resolution, as required per Va.
-Code § 9.1-601(D) Approval Date: DRAFT Effective Date:
+Type of Policy: PCOB Operating Procedures Policy No. PCOB-2 Subject: POWERS AND DUTIES Approval: City County Resolution By Vote of City Council, Approval Date: DRAFT as required per Va.
+Code § 9.1-601(D) Effective Date:

 The purpose of this Operating Procedure is to establish the process by which an Executive Director to the Board is selected, and to detail the roles and responsibilities of the Executive Director to the Board.